glennraya/xendivel/README.md

 You can now perform other tasks based on the payload of the callback such as interacting with your database, call other APIs, send an email, etc.

+> IMPORTANT: Xendit will send a webhook event everytime you perform an eWallet charge, refund, or void transaction to the same webhook endpoint.

 #### Get eWallet Charge

 Fetch the details of an eWallet charge.
 The `Xendivel::getPayment` function accepts the **eWallet charge ID** as the first parameter, and the type of charge which is **ewallet** as the second parameter.